cakephp/docs/en/migrations.rst

 Overview
 ========

-A migration is basically a single PHP file that describes a new version of the database.
+A migration is basically a single PHP file that describes the changes to operate to the database.
 A migration file can create or drop tables, add or remove columns, create indexes and even insert data into your database.

 Here's an example of a migration::